 Healing, Empowering, And Rebuilding Together

-HEART Peers Mentors are dedicated volunteers who have been personally impacted by mass shootings and other traumatic events such as Route 91.
+HEART Peers Mentors are dedicated volunteers who have been personally impacted by mass shootings and other traumatic events such as 1 October.
 They complete a rigorous training and certification process to offer services on an individual basis.
 They are well-versed in evidence-based best practices to support others and also have the benefit and guidance of licensed (or otherwise vetted) trauma-informed providers and clinicians who must complete their own training process.

-Tuesdays with HEART
+Meetings with HEART

 What Is Peer Support?